TurboPlay Magazine # 07 ( June / July 1991 )

 VIEW SOURCE

-Needless to say, I would love the opportunity to interview anyone involved in the production of ICFTD for TG-CD.
-But will anyone admit to being involved in an FMV game?
-That's the question... Δ
+THAT'S A WRAP: Needless to say, I would love the opportunity to interview anyone involved in the production of ICFTD for TG-CD.
+Whatever happened to our Sonny?
+That's the question…

 "On the graphic side, this is as close to the cutting edge of technology as you can get: full-motion video running at ten frames a second, no pausing or hesitation in speech or action and very little interruption between scenes.
 The game consists of one full hour of video, 180 video sequences and 50 background plates."
 VIEW SOURCE 1 2